buerki/WADP/README.md

 **Use without installation:** Run the `WADP.sh` script from a terminal application.

 *******
 HOW TO USE

 A detailed manual, including a tutorial, is supplied as a PDF document in the WADP directory.
 A video tutorial is available [on vimeo](https://vimeo.com/603190447).

 *******
+TEST

+To test whether the WADP installation works as it should, the following tests can be performed:

+- select (c) for categoriser and supply the file `five-extra.csv` from the `test_data` directory (supply no database), then rate all pairs as 'I'.
+The resulting output file should correspond to the contents of `categorised_five-extra.csv` (depending on the operating system, results may be listed in a different order).
+- select (r) for reporter, then select (a) for all reports and supply the file `categorised_five-extra.csv` from the `test_data` directory.
+The content of reports produced should agree with the files `c-report-test.csv`, `i-report-test.csv` and `p-report-test.csv`.
+The order in which entires are listed can differ between platforms, but substantive results should be identical.
+- select (a) for administrator and then (P) for 'produce a list of differences only'.
+Then supply the files `example_database.dat` and `example_database2.dat` when requested.
+The output should agree with `test-difference_report.txt` in the `test_data` directory.

+*******